Kanegraffiti/parsl/docs/userguide/configuring.rst

       )

 .. note::
-   There will be a noticeable delay the first time Work Queue sees an app;
+   There will be a noticeable delay the first time Work Queue sees an :ref:`App <app>`;
    it is creating and packaging a complete Python environment.
-   This packaged environment is cached, so subsequent app invocations should be much faster.
+   This packaged environment is cached, so subsequent :ref:`App <app>` invocations should be much faster.

 Using this approach, it is possible to run Parsl applications on nodes that don't have Python available at all.
 The packaged environment includes a Python interpreter,